keithrbennett/wifiwand/README.md

 # mac-wifi

-This script enables the query and management of wifi configuration and environment on a Mac.
+The script installed by this gem (or otherwise copied) enables the query and management of wifi configuration and environment on a Mac.
+The code encapsulates the Mac OS specific logic in a minimal class to more easily add support for other operating systems, but as of now, only Mac OS is supported.
+(Feel free to add an OS!)

 It can be run in single-command or interactive mode.
 Interactive mode uses the `pry` gem, providing an interface familiar to Rubyists and other [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) users.

-It is not necessary to download this repo; this script file is all you need to run the application.
+It is not necessary to download this repo or even install this gem; the `bin/mac-wifi` script file is all you need to run the application.

 ### Usage